ekomsSavior/rogue/README.md

 ROGUE v3.0 is a comprehensive encrypted command-and-control framework designed for authorized penetration testing, red team operations, and incident response training.
 Featuring AES-256 encryption, web-based administration, and an extensive payload arsenal, ROGUE provides professional-grade capabilities for security testing.

+** EXTREME WARNING: The File Encryption payload (fileransom.py) is DESTRUCTIVE.** It permanently removes original files.
+Only use in isolated test environments with proper authorization.

 ---

 ##  What's New in v3.0